menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Weld - Phillips is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Weld - Phillips is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Weld - Phillips who work in sales jobs (14.07%), office and administrative support (11.48%), and maintenance occupations (8.98%).

-A relatively large number of people in Weld - Phillips telecommute to their jobs.
-Overall, about 7.98% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle